gxrs1/learngit/Desktop/readme.txt

+edit on dev branch.
-creating a new branch is quick & simple. creating a new branch is quick and simple.
+creatig a new branch is quick & simple. creating a new branch is quick and simple.